glavadoj01/glavadoj01/README.md

 - 👋 Hi, I’m @glavadoj01
 - 👀 I'm interested in the fields of computing/programming, robotics,
 - 🌱 I’m currently studying a Degree as a High Technician (Spanish category) for Web Application Development
-- 🧑‍🎓 I'm a High Senior Technician in Production Programming and CNC Programming
+- 🧑‍🎓 I'm a High Technician in Production Programming and CNC Programming
 - 🧑‍🎓 I also have an academic background in the fields of Physics and Advanced Mathematics.

 <!---